-- 1. there was physical contact (which can even extent to things like spitting or even by pouring water on the plaintiff); - 2. the physical contact with done intentionally and voluntarily; - 3. it was a direct action on the plaintiff by the defendant; and - 4. the contact caused the plaintiff some harm or was offensive contact such as an accidental bump while walking in the street will not suffice.
+- 1. there was physical contact/interference (which can even extend to things like spitting or by pouring water on the plaintiff); - 2. the physical contact was done intentionally and voluntarily by the defendant; - 3. it was a direct action on the plaintiff by the defendant; and - 4. the contact caused the plaintiff some harm or was offensive contact such as an accidental bump while walking in the street will not suffice as this falls within acceptable, everyday contact.